-So what grains?
-Wheat (including semolina, durum, emmer, einkorn, spelt, farro, and KAMUT khorasan wheat), Barley, Rye and Triticale (a cross bread of wheat and rye).
-Oats is often listed because of where the oats are processed they become cross contaminated.
-Naturally, Oats are gluten free.
+So, what grains?
+Wheat (including semolina, durum, emmer, einkorn, spelt, farro, and KAMUT Khorasan wheat), Barley, Rye and Triticale (a cross bread of wheat and rye).
+Oats is often listed because of where the oats are processed, they become cross contaminated.
+Naturally, Oats are gluten-free.

 Now you know what gluten is.
-Before I go any further I’ve been asked if I can eat rice or potatoes.
+Before I go any further, I’ve been asked if I can eat rice or potatoes.
 Yes, neither of those are wheat.
 Rice is a grain but is also a swamp grass.
 A potato is part of the nightshade family and is a tuber.
 You can eat either of these.
-Flour for cooking and baking is made from both of these as well.
+Flour for cooking and baking is made from both as well.

-So when I write about gluten I’m referencing wheat, barley, rye, and Triticale.
-It’s easier to write gluten then list out all of those grains all of the time.
+So, when I write about gluten I’m referencing wheat, barley, rye, and Triticale.
+It’s easier to write gluten then list out all those grains all the time.
 Breads, rolls, cookies, cakes, cereals, and pastas are the major things that include “gluten” in them.
 That doesn’t mean you can’t eat those things.
 That means that you need to learn how to read food labels and replace the items that contain gluten in them with items that do not.

 Cattle for beef or diary purposes often eat wheat grass.
 Wheat grass is another form of wheat – a primary source.
 Cattle eat the wheat grass.
-This means “gluten” gets into the meat or the milk and can present problems for people who are celiac or have gluten allergies.
+This means it gets into the meat or the milk and can present problems for people who are celiac or have allergies.
 Do not do this unless a medical professional has guided you to do so.

-Other people who have consulted with medical professionals may have to give it up and will recommend that you do it.
-I say this in many places but you need to follow what you and your medical professional have discussed.
+Other people who have consulted with medical professionals may have to give it up.
+The doctor will recommend that you give it up if it is needed.
+I say this in many places, but you need to follow what you and your medical professional have discussed.
 Everyone will respond differently.

-Here at The Gluten Gourmet I hope you find recipes, pantry items, places to eat and tips on how to go gluten free.
+Here at The Gluten Gourmet, I hope you find recipes, pantry items, places to eat and tips on how to go gluten free.